The Prairie School (Wind Point, Wisconsin): Campus

 The magazine Buildings described the campus as being "Frank Lloyd Wright-inspired".
 Imogene Johnson, one of Prairie's founders, was the wife of the eponymous head of SC Johnson corporation, based in Racine.
 The Johnson family and company commissioned many Wright buildings, such as their corporate headquarters Johnson Wax Headquarters, the Wingspread conference center very near the school, and others.

 The first building became the Middle School, and is a complete circle surrounding a small courtyard.
 The Lower and Upper School buildings were soon added, which are curved arcs attached to the Middle School by hallways.
 Other early additions included a small gymnasium, a circular cafeteria, and a teardrop-shaped art department with a second story for offices and small student workspaces with excellent lighting.
 Most Prairie School buildings are single story, made of brick, and colored red, and emphasize circles.
 With the exception of the field house, there are hallways connecting them.

 In 1969 the H.F.
 Johnson Fieldhouse opened.
 There was a $14 million planned 25000 sqft addition, built circa 2004, added to the fieldhouse's north, with engineering done by Zimmerman Design Group and general contracting being done by Bukacek Construction.
 The addition includes a two-story atrium connecting it with the original building as well as basketball courts, a multipurpose room used for dance classes, a running track inside the building, and a weight room.

+In 2014 the Osiecki Soccer Field was dedicated and is a “certified level two” playing surface by the Federation Internationale de Football Association (FIFA), the only FIFA–2 level high school soccer field in Wisconsin.

 In 2020 construction began on the Leipold Johnson Early Childhood Center a 12,500 square foot Early School (3K & 4K PreKindergarten) building which opened in August 2021.
 Built by Bukacek Construction each classroom has 1,220-square-feet.
 The Early School wing also has an art room, music room and multi-purpose room that is available to all students.